 Student Building 015: Collaborative Learning Studio at IUB seats 96 students at sixteen technology-enhanced tables.
 A large video wall allows the instructor to project multiple sources, including the typical array of instructor tools as well as material from the computers at the student tables.
 Designed to promote active learning in large classes, this room has no traditional instructor’s lectern, de-centering the room and promoting team- and project-based activities.

 Cedar Hall 102 seats 49 students and has been designed to provide a less formal classroom environment that supports group discussion and collaborative learning activities.
-Its eclectic mix of furniture includes soft-seated tablet arm chairs, four-top tables, and booths with build-in technology.
-Multiple projection points allow for sharing of content, while portable white boards allow groups to take and share notes with the larger class.
+Its moveable tables and chairs make it flexible for various size groups, multiple projection points allow for sharing of content, and portable white boards allow groups to take and share notes with the larger class.